 A VPN, or Virtual Private Network is a software service that encrypts all of the data sent to and from the internet and routes it through a VPN server in another location.
 The VPN server acts as a middleman between your device and the internet, so websites and online apps only see the server’s IP address and not your own.

 Most VPNs are subscription services that cost a few dollars per month for access to hundreds or even thousands of servers around the world.
 You just need to sign up and download the apps for your devices.
 After that, hiding your IP address just takes a couple of clicks.
 It’s really easy.

-BEST VPN TO HIDE YOUR IP:My top recommendation is ExpressVPN.
-It’s easy to use and gives me access to thousands of servers in 94 countries, which makes it useful for unblocking region-locked content.
-You get plenty of high-speed bandwidth and top-notch security as well.
+BEST VPN TO HIDE YOUR IP:My top recommendation is NordVPN.
+It’s easy to use and gives you access to thousands of servers in 60 countries, which makes it useful for unblocking region-locked content.
+You get unlimited bandwidth, the fastest speeds available, and top-notch security as well.
 Plans come with a 30-day money back guarantee so you can try it risk-free.

 Here’s how to hide your IP address: